 In compliance with the Americans with Disabilities Act and the Illinois Human Rights Act, State agencies must ensure that the employment process is accessible to persons with disabilities.
 Specifically, these laws require that the State provide reasonable accommodations upon request by individuals participating in all steps of the employment process.
 This includes the initial testing phases of the candidate selection process for state positions as well as the subsequent employment interview process.
 Any and all accommodation requests by applicants throughout the State employment process should be appropriately reviewed and considered by human resources staff in state hiring agencies.

-Central Management Services Division of Examining and Counseling administers several programs including the Accommodated Testing Program, Alternative Employment Program (AEP), and Successful Disability (SD) Opportunities Program for people with disabilities through the Disabled Workers Program.
-These programs help meet the directive required by P.A.
-96-0078, effective July 24, 2009; which requires CMS and other state agencies to develop and implement programs to increase the number of qualified employees with disabilities working for the state.
+Central Management Services, Division of Examining and Counseling, administers several programs for people with disabilities through the Disabled Workers Program.
+Those programs are the Accommodated Testing Program, Alternative Employment Program (AEP), and Successful Disability (SD) Opportunities Program.
+These programs help meet the directive required by Public Act 96-0078, effective July 24, 2009, which requires CMS and other state agencies to develop and implement programs to increase the number of qualified employees with disabilities working for the state.

 *The use of unauthorized drugs, including cannabis, by an employee, regardless of the position held is prohibited.